gnirmal1/cs-f363-tetris/README.md

 The `freq_dist` parameter lets you choose from uniform, gaussian, and exponential distributions for the occurrences of the selected extetromino shapes specified through the difficulty or custom range.

 ### Rotate Limit
 The `rotate_counter_limit` parameter sets a limit on the number of rotations that can be performed on a single piece.
+Set to -1 to allow infinite rotations.

 ### End Game Message
 Customize the message displayed when the player reaches the maximum level and beats the game by modifying the `end_game_message` parameter.